raspberrypilearning/recipe/en/step_3.md

 ## Method

-Next, let’s explain how to make the recipe.
+Next, let's explain how to make the recipe.

 --- task ---
-This time you’ll need an __ordered list__ with numbered steps.
+This time you'll need an __ordered list__ with numbered steps.

 Add this code underneath your ingredients list: